-COPA was founded in 2003 with the specific purpose of building community power to address issues of housing, public safety, education, immigration, health care and economic opportunity.
+COPA (Communities Organized for Relational Power in Action) was founded in 2003 with the specific purpose of building community power to address issues of housing, public safety, education, immigration, health care and economic opportunity.
 COPA is a coalition of about 25 religious congregations and non-profit institutions in Monterey and Santa Cruz counties.
 St. John’s was a founding member of COPA and remains active in COPA’s work to reweave the social fabric of our communities and neighborhoods.

 In Santa Cruz County COPA has gained recognition and has worked to reshape the public debate on affordable housing.
 In addition, COPA advocates for ESL and other classes offered by Cabrillo College, with a particular focus in Live Oak.
 Training provided by COPA leaders has helped develop effective and responsive leadership within our parish, and particularly in conjunction with St. John’s move to the new campus in Seacliff.

 How to Help: COPA presents a great opportunity for us to act on our values, to participate in social justice, and to bring about change.
 There are ongoing opportunities for involvement with COPA.
-For more information, contact Rector Steve Ellis.
+For more information, contact Mother Tracy.